 Given the patients’ low age — averaging 40 years when they fell ill — their work capacity is seen as an especially important factor in the quality of life.
 Being able to work again is, for many, a crucial aspect of returning to a normal life.

-The results show that 52 per cent of the patient group studied were working on some scale, but only 28 per cent were in full-time employment, a year after their diagnosis.
-After a further year, 63 per cent of the patients were in work and 45 per cent were working full-time.
+The results show that 52 per cent of the patient group studied were working on some scale.
+Only 28 per cent were in full-time employment a year after their diagnosis.
+After a further year, 63 per cent of the patients were at work and 45 per cent were working full-time.

 The researchers were able to show that factors associated with a lower rate of return to work were advanced age, low functional level, other morbidities, previous sick leave irrespective of cause, radiation treatment and chemotherapy.
 Undergoing surgery involving tumour removal was, on the other hand, associated with a greater likelihood of a return to work.